edwsantos/spring/BeanScopes/README.md

 so that, we have a Singleton bean which has an attribute that is a Prototype bean, then the injection happens when the Singleton object is instantiated so injection just happen once.
 Thus the injected class B will be always the same instance even though it was defined as Prototype scope.

+If we need a singleton-scoped bean that uses a new instance of a prototype-scoped bean each time, we can use _Method Injection_ instead of a simple dependency injection by property.

+##### Prototype scope beans destruction callbacks:
+A very important point for beans scoped as prototype is that Spring does not manage their complete lifecycle.
+The container instantiates, configures and makes it available to the client but the destruction methods are not called so the client must implement its own strategies to release expensive resources consumed by prototype beans (such as bean post-processors).